Colgate are one of the big brands within the dentistry and oral healthcare market and a name you have likely heard of.

-If you do not take care of your teeth and gums, you can often feel ill or a little worse off and it is amazing what a quick freshen up can do for you.
+If you do not take care of your teeth and gums, or perhaps if you feel ill or a little worse off, it is amazing what a quick freshen up can do for you.

-We do all however have lapses or for whatever reason we still get a mild irritation to the mouth and gums from perhaps some swelling and abrasion or bacteria build up in the mouth.
+We have lapses in our oral regime, or for whatever reason we may get a mild irritation to the mouth and gums, perhaps some swelling and abrasion or bacteria build up in the mouth.

-Colgate Peroxyl is a specially medicated mouthwash that relieves minor mouth and gum irritations using a mix of ingredients, but primarily benefitting from the use of Hydrogen Peroxide to alleviate the soreness and irritation in the mouth
+Colgate Peroxyl is a specially medicated mouthwash that relieves minor mouth and gum irritations using a mix of ingredients, but primarily benefiting from the use of hydrogen peroxide to alleviate the soreness and irritation in the mouth

-This is not a daily mouthwash and one to be used normally when advised by a Dentist, for a period of typically no more than 7 days.
+This is not a daily mouthwash and one to be used normally. but you may be advised by a dentist to use this mouthwash, typically for a period of no more than 7 days.

 So, what is it really like to use?